 ‘Covid-19 has made us realize that working differently is possible and sometimes necessary.
 Self-direction and self-organization are, more than ever, on the agenda today.
 But when we talk about empowerment, there are as many success stories as there are organizations that have failed.
 Only the latter are talked about much less,’ says Stefan Peetroons, Partner at VALPEO, which specializes in consulting on leadership and selection of executive and senior management positions.

 According to Peetroons, insufficient attention is paid to the empowerment of people – emancipation so to speak.
-‘If you want to install a new organizational culture, first of all you have to check to what extent it matches people’s motives.
+‘If you want to install a new organisational culture, first of all you have to check to what extent it matches people’s motives.
 Not everyone wants to act autonomously, not everyone can handle that, and not everything can be engineered.’

-‘Organizational forms based on greater autonomy and self-management are interesting concepts, but do people also find them valuable and attractive?
+‘Organisational forms based on greater autonomy and self-management are interesting concepts, but do people also find them valuable and attractive?
 Does it fit with who they are, what they stand for and what they are capable of?
 If you don’t take that into account, the new organization will not work.’

 Hierarchy